 While stippling may be Vaughn’s specialty, he has been making a name for himself the past few years capturing the action of championship DiscGolf around the state and the Dutch Open in the Netherlands, contributing photographs to magazines and landing a cover along the way.
 He shoots photos for the Phoenix Ladies Open and Sprouts Mesa Marathon.
 A few mountain bike races, as well as charitable causes such as Weiner Mania, round out the list of his more public art.
 Often combining stippling with photographic images, Vaughn produces portraits and designs that can purchased and he uses his graphics for pins, stickers and clothing to commemorate favorite events, like Coachella.

 As was the general scene in 2020, the COVID-19 virus kept Vaughn from exhibiting or attending the events he frequents.
-He was also forced to skip his pilgrimage to Amsterdam.
+He was also forced to skip his annual pilgrimage to Amsterdam.
 Now, he is awaiting the re-opening of society, doing his thing, making the world a more beautiful and fun place to live in while doing so.

 A venture into character drawing with his globe-trotting, crime fighting Pink Bunny Robot is under development and may lead to yet uncharted territory such as a children’s book he has plans for.
 “I have never been one to do the same type of things over and over again,” Vaughn says.
 “It is nice to try something new as a challenge or from a moment of inspiration.
 You stop growing when you stop learning.”

 Images: Pen & Ink stippling of Oro Brewery, Mesa.
 Pink Bunny Robot design.
 B3 Glow_P.
 DiscGolf multi-media.
 Family t-shirt.
 The artist himself under cover.